 - mark the questions that take more time than others and look for that pattern (is it the Competency you don’t understand or is the same type of question confusing you every time)

 Remember that test-taking is a skill!
 Like many teacher candidates have already found out, you may know the material, but if you don’t know how to take the FCTE GKE, you may not pass!

-Step #5: Plan To Pass The FTCE GKE!
+Tips #5: Plan To Pass The FTCE General Knowledge (GKE)!

 FTCE General Knowledge practice questions, study guides, flashcards or online videos can help you to pass the General Knowledge Exam if you follow Step 4.